By Amy Gorin, MS, RDN

 If you want to know the benefits of including peanut butter in your diet, here you go.
 In a review study in The American Journal of Clinical Nutrition, researchers looked into intake of peanut butter (the plain kind), tree nuts (such as walnuts and almonds), as well as legumes (beans, peas, lentils and tofu).

-They reviewed 27 studies and came up with some pretty cool findings: Nuts, when eaten in moderation, may help lower your risk
+The study authors reviewed 27 studies and came up with some pretty cool findings: Nuts, when eaten in moderation, may help

-of both ischemic heart disease (IHD, aka coronary artery disease) and type 2 diabetes.
+lower your risk of both ischemic heart disease (IHD, aka coronary artery disease) and type 2 diabetes.
 Legumes may also help decrease your risk of IHD.
-So there you go: Consuming peanut butter can help
+So there you go: Consuming peanut

 The researchers found that having four weekly 1-ounce servings of nuts and nut butter was linked with a 24 percent decreased risk of fatal IHD and a 13% lowered risk of diabetes.